You Are The Only Thing You Can Control Right Now & That's OK

 If you’re anything like me, you’ve got a real hankering to control stuff right now.
-Not just the normal stuff, like how clean your house is, what time you feed your cat.
+Not just the normal stuff, like how clean your house is, what time you feed your cat, whether you have a jacket potato for dinner.
 Nah.
 I’ve got my controlling sights set on much bigger things.

 For starters, I would like to control those protesters in America.
 I would like to control everyone shouting at each other on social media (everyone is being at least 30% more dickish right now).
 I would like to control all those people who don’t know the difference between one metre and two.
 You know, the normal stuff that is totally within reach of one woman with limited funds and limited connections.